Tasks

 • Update/replace payload items based on task outputs

-• Upload any output assets to S3 for persistence
+• Upload any output assets/items to S3 for persistence

 • Return the output Cirrus Process Payload